ivadzy/urolog/README.md

 Urolog is a true object-oriented logging framework for iOS and MacOS platforms.
-Also Urolog is simple and easy to extend solution.[Elegant Objects](https://www.elegantobjects.org/) principles are respected here.
+Urolog is simple and an easy to extend solution.[Elegant Objects](https://www.elegantobjects.org/) principles are respected here.